 Fantasy Flight Games – Lord of the Rings: Journeys in Middle-Earth: this game is spectacular.
 Particularly suited for takeaway pizza, fresh beverages and hours of fun with friends.

 A tribute to the immense talent of Weta’s art designers:

 Figurine of beak-elm orc: a comforting piece to have on one’s mantelpiece.

-Amazon’s The Lord of the Rings Series
+Amazon’s The Rings of Power

 If Amazon has already budgeted over a billion dollars for the series… I think the orc can fit. 📺

 On the other hand, according to some scholars, in the Second Age Sauron’s followers spoke Black Speech: it would be interesting to see if the scriptwriters would explore this aspect.